New Hampshire SR-22 Insurance for 2022

 Motorists must contact the insurance company to file the form, and this may require a small fee.

-If your New Hampshire driver’s license is suspended or revoked, you will need to file an SR-22 if you want it reinstated, even if you don’t actually own a car.
+If your New Hampshire driver’s license is suspended or revoked, you will need to file a NH SR-22 if you want it reinstated, even if you don’t actually own a car.
 You would file what is called non-owner SR-22 insurance in order to reinstate your driving privileges.

 The New Hampshire DMV may also refer to this kind of SR-22 as an “Operator SR-22”.
 This kind of SR-22 insurance means you are allowed to operate a motor vehicle but aren’t allowed to own or register a motor vehicle.
 Your car insurance company may use different terminology than the DMV, so make sure to clarify with your local agent if you have any questions.

-Will SR-22 insurance affect your New Hampshire boat trailer registration?
+Will NH SR-22 insurance affect your New Hampshire boat trailer registration?

 Depending on your insurance provider and why you need an SR-22, you might not be able to insure or register other vehicles in New Hampshire.
-If you are filing a non-owner SR-22, you won’t be able to register any other vehicles, including boats and boat trailers.
+If you are filing for non-owner SR-22 insurance in NH, you won’t be able to register any other vehicles, including boats and boat trailers.

 If you are applying for an SR-22 and you own a car and other vehicles, it will be up to your insurance provider to decide whether your risk influences your ability to insure boats and other vehicles.
 Contact a car insurance agent near you to find out more.